Plain English Summary

 Not available in web format, please use contact details to request a participant information sheet

 Barrett's oesophagus, dysplasia, aneuploidy or other molecular abnormalities and oesophageal adenocarcinoma

-For this study, a series of optical measurements are taken followed by routine biopsies, some of which may be initially examined ex vivo using ESS and/or FTIRS before being sent for histological evaluation.
+A series of optical measurements are taken followed by routine biopsies, some of which may be initially examined ex vivo using ESS and/or FTIRS before being sent for histological evaluation.
 Correlation is made between the optical measurements (both in and ex vivo) and the histological diagnosis.
-We may also want to take up to four extra biopsies, two cytology brush samples and oesophageal/stomach/small bowel fluid samples as well as saliva to store for later analysis of other molecular markers and to correlate these with optical measurements.
-We would also take these ‘optical biopsy’ measurements and extra biopsies from patients with no obvious oesophageal disease and from patients with cancer as controls to compare with our patients with Barrett's.
+Up to four extra biopsies, two cytology brush samples and oesophageal/stomach/small bowel fluid samples may also be taken, as well as saliva to store for later analysis of other molecular markers and to correlate these with optical measurements.
+These ‘optical biopsy’ measurements and extra biopsies are taken from patients with no obvious oesophageal disease and from patients with cancer as controls to compare with patients with Barrett's.

 Primary outcome measures